 Before installing ACT you will need to make sure you have Java installed.
-Please note that the version of Java that comes with Netscape and Internet Explorer is not sufficient to run ACT.

-- Linux, UNIX users should get the current Java version from the Oracle. - Windows users should get latest stable release from Java version from Sun.
-On some versions of Windows (such as Windows 2000) you will need be have administrator privileges for your machine to successfully install Java. - Macintosh users with MacOS X should have java installed.
-You can get the latest version from Apple.
-Note, however, that Java on the older versions of MacOS X has irritating bugs so we recommend using the latest version of MacOS, which runs ACT well.
-Macintosh users with older MacOS versions cannot use this release of ACT.
+- Linux, UNIX users should get the current Java version from the Oracle. - Windows users should get latest stable release from Java version from Oracle.
+On some versions of Windows (such as Windows 2000) you will need be have administrator privileges for your machine to successfully install Java. - Macintosh users with MacOS X should have Java installed.
+You can get the latest Java 1.6 version from Apple.
+Java 7 for Intel Mac running Mac OSX 10.7.3 or above can be downloaded from Oracle.